MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 Remote desktop to hosted machine groups isn't supported.
 Hosted machine groups are meant to be used for unattended runs only, and remote desktop access from the Internet isn't required to run Power Automate desktop flows.

-### Limit on the number of hosted machine groups per environment during Public preview
+### Limit on the number of hosted machine groups per environment during public preview

 During the public preview, the number of bot hosted machine groups is limited to 10 for each environment.
 If you reach this limit, delete an existing hosted machine group to create a new one.